shyd/google-photos/REST/PhotoFrame/README.md

 ### Docker

 Install Docker from <https://docs.docker.com/engine/install/debian/> in order to run the prebuilt container.
+Also install `docker-compose` if you wish to use the yml: `apt-get install docker-compose`.

 ### Chromium